HSBC Building, the Bund: History

 On 4 March 1865, HSBC opened its Shanghai branch on the ground floor of the Central Hotel (now Peace Hotel) on the corner of the Bund with Nanjing Road.

 By 1874, HSBC's business had grown so much that the existing premises was becoming cramped.
 The bank then purchased the Foreign Club, a three-storey building at number 12, the Bund, south of the Customs House, for 60,000 taels of silver.

 In 1912, the bank made further acquisitions at number 10 and number 11, the Bund, and began construction of the new building.
 Construction began on 5 May 1921, with the dome capped off on 23 June 1923.
 According to contemporary press reports, at the time of construction the bank hired feng shui masters to select the time and direction of the first excavation.
 In accordance with Chinese tradition, coins from around the world were buried in the foundations.
 Specially minted coins were placed in dark recesses of the building to ward off spirits.
 The construction took 25 months, and the completed building occupied 1.3 hectares, with an area of 23,415 m2.
 The architect's firm, Palmer & Turner, also designed numerous other buildings on the Bund including the Yokohama Specie Building, Yangtze Insurance Building, and Bank of China Building.

 During the Second World War, the HSBC building was occupied by the Japanese Yokohama Specie Bank.
 HSBC moved back at the end of the war.

 The Communists took over Shanghai in 1949.
 HSBC continued to operate in the relative freedom of the early years of the People's Republic.
 However, in 1955 the political situation led the bank to scale down its operations in Shanghai.
 The building was handed over to the government, and HSBC rented separate offices nearby.
 Later in that year, the Shanghai Municipal Government moved into the building.
 The building's name was changed to "The People's Government of the Municipality of Shanghai Building", or "Municipal Government Building" for short.
 The subsidiary building housed the Municipal Archives from 1956.

 In 1990, the Municipal Government began moving civic institutions out of the Bund in favour of commercial institutions.
 HSBC made contact with the Municipal Government on repurchasing the building, but negotiations failed due to price reasons.

-In 1995, the Municipal Government moved out of the building, and the Shanghai Pudong Development Bank obtained the lease to the building.
+In 1995, the Municipal Government moved out of the building, and the SPD Bank obtained the lease to the building.
 During renovations, spectacular murals were uncovered in the building.
 HSBC's Chinese office is currently headquartered at HSBC Building, Shanghai IFC.